Why trade OPEC meetings with IG Bank?

 OPEC meeting format

 Ordinary meetings are held twice a year, at the organisation’s headquarters in Vienna.
 Generally, these meetings are six months apart.
-Extraordinary meetings – meetings that occur outside of the biannual schedule – can also be arranged for matters that cannot wait until the organisation is next meant to meet.
+Extraordinary meetings – which occur outside of the biannual schedule – can also be arranged for matters that cannot wait until the organisation is next meant to meet.

 OPEC also publishes monthly and annual oil market reports, as well as an annual world oil outlook report which assesses the long-term prospects for oil.